Filling of timesheet data can be done in to different ways depending what do you prefer.

 The suggestion is that you crate task list before you start with time tracking.
 That can be done in “Set up” > “Tasks”.
 By default, Time Analytics already created some standardized tasks.

 Select a project from the drop-down list.
-If the project you worked on is not listed, you can create it by typing name of new project and selecting “create new” button.
+If the project you worked on is not listed, you can create it by typing the name of a new project and selecting “create new” button.
 If you are not authorized to make create project you need to contact the authorized persons (Admin and Editor have this permit).

 The suggestion is that you create project list before you start with time tracking.
 That can be done in “Set up” > “Projects”.